-The Council's corporate plan feeds into the preparation of budgets and is accompanied by the Medium Term Financial Plan (MTFP).
+The Council's corporate plan feeds into the preparation of budgets and is accompanied by the Medium Term Financial Plan (MTFP), which includes the Capital Strategy and Treasury Management Strategy.
 Executive Councillors receive regular updates on performance and budget, eg via regular portfolio holder meetings with heads of service and operational managers and formal quarterly budget management reporting to the Executive Committee.

-Core Principle 5 - Developing the Authority's capacity, including the capability of its leadership and the individuals within it
+Core Principle 5 - Developing the Authority's capacity, including the capability of its leadership and the individuals within it the officers responsible for Councillor development to progress all development related issues.
+At this meeting Councillor development needs are identified and events planned to meet those needs.

 The Council provides a programme of learning and development for councillors that includes a comprehensive induction programme for new councillors.
-Development representatives from each political group along with the Leader of the Council meet with the officer responsible for Councillor development to progress all development related issues.
-At this meeting Councillor development needs are identified and events planned to meet those needs.
+Development representatives from each political group meet with